Panfilo Lacson: Easing conversion of municipalities into cities (Republic Act 11683)

-Law ending revolving-door policy in the AFP (Republic Act 11705)
+Ending the revolving-door policy in the AFP (Republic Act 11705)

 Lacson co-authored and sponsored Senate Bill 2376, which President Rodrigo Duterte signed into law as Republic Act 11709.
 The law provides fixed terms for the AFP Chief of Staff and other senior officers, among others, to ensure professionalism in the institution.
 Lacson was the principal author and sponsor of Senate Bill 2869 in the 15th Congress, which also sought to provide fixed terms for the AFP's chief of staff and major service commanders.
-But it was vetoed by then President Benigno Aquino III at the time.
+However, it was vetoed by then President Benigno Aquino III at the time.

 "Finally, we will see an end to the revolving-door policy in the AFP.
 The leaders of our AFP will have the opportunity to implement their legacy programs instead of staying in office too briefly," said Lacson, adding that "(t)he revolving-door policy has always been a disservice to the mandates of the military leadership entrusted with the security and defense of the country."